ArziBlack/timetable/README.md

 ## Key Functions

 ### Template Management
-- `saveAsTemplate`: Creates a template from current timetable state
+- `saveAsTemplate`: Creates a template from current timetable state (including cell content, formatting, merged cells, and hidden cells)
 - `saveTemplateToDatabase`: Persists a template to the database
-- `applyTemplate`: Applies a template to the current timetable
+- `applyTemplate`: Applies a template to the current timetable, restoring all saved state
 - `deleteTemplate`: Removes a template from the database

 ### Timetable Generation